 - The call writing portion of the investment strategy of the ETF may not be successful in that the ETF may not realize the full appreciation of stocks on which the ETF has written call options.
 The ETF will still bear the risks of declines in the value of the stocks on which it has written call options.
 The ability to successfully implement the ETF's investment strategy depends on its investment advisor's ability to predict pertinent market movements, which cannot be assured. - The value of a call option held by the ETF may be adversely affected by various factors, including factors affecting the stock related to the option.
 The value of an option will be affected by various factors, such as changes in the value and dividend rates of the stock subject to the option, an increase in interest rates, a change in the actual and perceived volatility of the stock market and the common stock, and the remaining time to expiration.
-The value of a call option may be adversely affected if the market for the option becomes less liquid or smaller. - The ETF held by the trust invests in derivatives and other financial instruments, such as futures contracts, swap agreements, options contracts and other instruments, which derive value from an underlying asset, interest rate or index.
-The fund's use of derivatives may expose investors to greater risks than investing directly in the reference assets, such as counterparty risk, credit risk, liquidity risk and correlation risk, and may prevent the fund from achieving its investment objective.
-Any financing, borrowing and other costs associated with using derivatives may also reduce any such fund's return. - The trust is not actively managed.
+The value of a call option may be adversely affected if the market for the option becomes less liquid or smaller. - The ETF held by the trust invests in derivatives, specifically options contracts, which derive value from an underlying reference asset, interest rate or index.
+The fund's use of derivatives may expose investors to greater risks than investing directly in the reference assets, such as counterparty risk, credit risk, liquidity risk and correlation risk, and may prevent the fund from achieving its investment objective. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.